 The clinical application includes all details related to the required documentation of board certification, training, procedure volume, CME accrual and the 2 required clinical case submissions.
 Both case submissions must have been performed utilizing 2D technology.
 Stereotactic Clinical Case Requirements

-- Details about the written exam and sample questions are available here.
-Candidates who demonstrate exceptional knowledge on the written examination, consistent expertise and adherence to the criteria in the clinical case submissions as well as expert demonstration on the practical examination will be eligible for an extended certification of 6 years with an MOC component at 3 years.
-Details regarding eligibility and scoring of clinical cases will be provided within the application.
+Certification candidates who demonstrate exceptional knowledge on the written examination and consistent expertise and adherence to the criteria in the clinical case submissions will be eligible for an extended certification of 6 years with an MOC component at 3 years.

 - A $50 document fee must be submitted to access the online Clinical Application.